< Back

 **Adoration of the Magi.
 Wood, 300 x 282.

 In the left arch the Magi gaze at the star; in the centre arch they ride with their retinue towards the castellated town of Jerusalem; and in the right arch they approach the gate of Bethlehem.
-In the foreground, the Magi have dismounted to present their gifts; grooms restrain their horses; and a page removes the spurs from the last Magus as he waits his turn.
-Among the crowd of followers on the right are huntsmen with falcons, dogs and hunting leopards.
-Hovering above the Holy Family is the Star of Bethlehem – crafted by applying layers of tempera to a gold ground and scratching lines to represent rays of shooting light.
+In the foreground, the Magi have dismounted to present their gifts; grooms restrain their horses; a page removes the spurs from the last Magus as he waits his turn; and two elegant midwives examine one of the royal gifts.
+Among the crowd of followers on the right are huntsmen with falcons, dogs, a leopard (or cheetah) and lion.
+Two chained pet monkeys ride on camels (centre background).
+The tree behind them is laden with pomegranates.
+The Star of Bethlehem, hovering above the Holy Family, was crafted by applying layers of tempera to a gold ground and scratching lines to represent rays of shooting light.
 The Virgin's and Joseph's haloes have pseudo-Arabic inscriptions, perhaps copied from Mamluk (Egyptian) brassware.

 The picture was commissioned by Palla Strozzi, a banker and perhaps the richest man in Florence (owning more than fifty farms and more than thirty houses), for the sacristy of the church of Santa Trinita, which he had built as a private chapel for his family.
 Gentile was paid 150 gold florins for the picture.
 His name and the date, May 1423, are inscribed on the base.
 The face of the turbaned man behind the last Magus was engraved by Vasari as Gentile’s portrait.
 However, the young man has more recently been identified as Lorenzo Strozzi; Palla, his father, stands behind him holding a falcon, the family emblem.
 In the three Gothic gables of the splendid original frame are tiny roundels with Christ Blessing and the Angels and Virgin of the Annunciation.
 Old Testament prophets (Isaiah, Jeremiah, Moses, David, Ezekiel and Daniel) recline in the spandrels.
-The framing buttresses contain panels with painted flowers – crocuses, morning glories and chicory.
+Lozenges in the framing buttresses are filled with painted flowers (crocuses, morning glories and chicory).

 Of the predella scenes, the Nativity (a night scene) and the Flight into Egypt (in a panoramic landscape with hilltop castles and a walled town) are original, while the Presentation in the Temple is a copy painted in 1903 by Prof. Gaspare Diomede della Bruna, the original having been detached and taken to Paris in 1812.
 The altarpiece was taken from the church to the Accademia in 1786 and transferred to the Uffizi in 1919.
 The pure, brilliant colours – luminous blues and reds and pearly greys – and the exquisite detail of the garments can be better appreciated since dirt, discoloured varnish and old retouchings were removed in a 2003-4 restoration.